 Sri Lanka’s economic prospects have improved considerably since the end of the civil conflict in 2009.

-Going forward, sustaining growth will require a strong focus on macroeconomic stability, deregulation, removing barriers to trade, high and sustained investment in infrastructure and human capital, and continued progress in fiscal consolidation and debt reduction.
+Going forward, sustaining inclusive growth will require a strong focus on macroeconomic stability, deregulation, removing barriers to trade, high and sustained investment in infrastructure and human capital, and continued progress in fiscal consolidation and debt reduction.